-Cape Hill contains a retail core, which includes most of the centre.
-The spurs of retail activity off Waterloo Road, Shireland Road and the east side of Cape Hill from its junction at Durban Road are not included within the retail core as they lie further away from the main retail hub of the centre and have a lower footfall.
+Cape Hill contains a primary shopping area, which includes most of the centre.
+The spurs of retail activity off Waterloo Road, Shireland Road and the east side of Cape Hill from its junction at Durban Road are not included within the primary shopping area as they lie further away from the main retail hub of the centre and have a lower footfall.

 The Windmill Shopping Centre creates a greater draw while the rest of the centre acts more as a local centre serving a more immediate local need.